robmarkcole/mqtt-camera-streamer/README.md

 ```

 ## Installation on RPi
 Installation of OpenCV may fail, or succeed and raise errors when you actually try to import OpenCV (using `cv2`).
 In this case use an official RPi camera and ensure [picamera](https://picamera.readthedocs.io/en/release-1.13/) is installed with `pip3 install picamera`.
-It is recommended to use the raspberry pi in desktop mode so you can view the camera feed on the RPi.
-Check that the camera is connected correctly using `raspistill -o image.jpg`.
+It is recommended to use the RPi in desktop mode so you can check the camera feed using `raspistill -o image.jpg`.
 Use the official [web_streaming](https://github.com/waveform80/picamera/blob/master/docs/examples/web_streaming.py) example which creates an mjpeg stream on `http://pi_ip:8000/stream.mjpg`.
 This mjpeg stream can be configured as a source with `mqtt-camera-streamer` to translate the mjepg stream to an mqtt stream.

 ## Listing cameras with OpenCV
 The `check-opencv-cameras.py` script assists in discovering which cameras OpenCV can connect to on your computer (does not work with RPi camera).
 If your laptop has a built-in webcam this will generally be listed as `VIDEO_SOURCE = 0`.
 If you plug in an external USB webcam this takes precedence over the built-in webcam, with the external camera becoming `VIDEO_SOURCE = 0` and the built-in webcam becoming `VIDEO_SOURCE = 1`.